abcxyz/guardian/README.md

 - Ensure that `Allow forking` is disabled, Guardian recommends the use of `pull_request_target`, see [above](#security)

-### Branch protection
+### Rulesets

-Branch protection is required to enable a safe and secure process.
+Rulesets are required to enable a safe and secure process.
 Ensuring these values are set properly prevents multiple pull requests from stepping on each other.
 By enabling `Require branches to be up to date before merging`, pull requests merged at the same time will cause one to fail and be forced to pull